ruthenian8/dff-cookiecutter/README.md

 make hooks
 ```

-Assuming you use docstrings to annotate your modules and objects, you can easily build the Sphinx documentation for your module by running
+Assuming you use docstrings to annotate your modules and objects, you can easily build the Sphinx documentation for your module
+by ativating the virtual environment and then running

 ```bash
 make build_doc